 - Display advertising

 - Event listings

 No matter what channel you use, you can have Google Analytics track it for you.
 In case you’re using AdWords for your paid advertising, you can sync your AdWords and Analytics accounts.
 For email marketing, make sure the URLs linking to your event page are tagged correctly so that registrations are attributed properly, or you can use Google’s URL Builder for the same.

 “Eat the fruit and forget about the tree” is a proverb that is legit only in small talks.
 When you’re talking about establishing a relationship between your entire business and so many targeted customers, you cannot neglect the sources that are contributing to the registrations.
 Keep a track of the sources that are driving registrations by using the Goals page in Google Analytics.

 When you’re targeting people from the corporate world, getting them to register and getting them to actually attend are two different things.
 A lot of time, registrations aren’t met with attendance because of urgent meetings coming up at short notices, or other similar reasons.
 Google’s policy doesn’t allow tracking any data that is identifiable on a personal basis, so you can print out a list of people who’ve registered and tally with the attendees when they check in.
 Yapsody also provides a handy mobile app (YapScan) for the same purpose, hence making the job a lot easier.
 To know more about YapScan, click here.

 Agreed, events are just a part of the whole gig, but you can’t disagree with the fact that they are an integral chunk.
-If required, set up an additional team to keep up with event sales and tracking, and Google Analytics can fill in as the best companion for them.
+If required, set up an additional team to keep up with event ticket selling and tracking, and Google Analytics can fill in as the best companion for them.